FRRouting/frr/doc/user/flowspec.rst

       received for 18:41:37
       installed in PBR (match0x271ce00)

-This means that the Flowspec entry has been installed in a `iptable` named `match0x271ce00`.
+This means that the Flowspec entry has been installed in an ``iptable`` named ``match0x271ce00``.
 Once you have confirmation it is installed, you can check whether you find the associate entry by executing following command.
 You can also check whether incoming traffic has been matched by looking at counter line.

 .. code-block:: frr